w3f/Grants-Program/applications/samaritan.md

 Samaritan is a decentralized backend-as-a-service (BaaS) platform that offers Firebase-like APIs for building real-time Web3 applications.

 ### Overview

-Samaritan is a modern backend for Web3 apps that combines a real-time document database, decentralized authentication, and peer-to-peer storage, making it easy to build collaborative, data-driven dapps without relying on centralized servers.
+**Samaritan** is a modern backend for Web3 apps, offering real-time document sync, wallet-based authentication, and a serverless function layer for event-driven logic — all without relying on centralized infrastructure.
+It enables developers to build collaborative, reactive dApps with the speed and simplicity of Firebase, but with the principles of decentralization at its core.

 **Integration with Substrate / Polkadot**
-Samaritan will interoperate with Polkadot through:
+Samaritan integrates seamlessly with the Polkadot ecosystem via:

-- Polkadot.js-based wallet auth
+- **Wallet-based authentication** using Polkadot.js
+- **Event listeners** for Ink! smart contracts
+- **Off-chain triggers** responding to on-chain activity

 **Why We’re Building This**
-Firebase has become the go-to backend for modern app development because it's fast, simple, and powerful — developers can build, test, and iterate in hours, not weeks.
-It offers real-time updates, easy authentication, and seamless data storage with minimal setup, making it a joy to use.

-But Firebase is also a centralized system, controlled by a single entity.
-In the Web3 world, that’s a dealbreaker.

-Samaritan brings the developer experience of Firebase into the decentralized web — enabling real-time apps that are easy to build and iterate on, while upholding Web3 values like data ownership, trustlessness, and composability.
-With familiar tools and interfaces, Samaritan empowers developers to move fast without compromising on sovereignty or control.
+Firebase revolutionized app development by giving developers instant access to tools for real-time data, authentication, and cloud functions — allowing rapid iteration without backend complexity.
+But Firebase is a closed, centralized service — unsuitable for the Web3 vision of trustless, user-owned infrastructure.

+Samaritan brings the Firebase experience to Web3: fast to integrate, powerful for real-time collaboration, and aligned with decentralization.
+Developers get a familiar stack — instant auth, real-time sync, and programmable logic — while users retain control over identity and data.
+Samaritan helps dApp teams move quickly without giving up sovereignty or composability.

 ### Project Details

-Samaritan is a backend-as-a-service (BaaS) designed specifically for decentralized applications.
-Inspired by the developer experience offered by platforms like Firebase — including real-time data updates, simple authentication, and easy integration — Samaritan brings those features to the Web3 space while preserving decentralization and data sovereignty.
+**Samaritan** is a backend-as-a-service (BaaS) designed for decentralized applications.
+It brings the simplicity and power of Firebase — including real-time data updates, plug-and-play authentication, and reactive backend logic — into the Web3 world, without compromising on decentralization or user ownership.

-Unlike traditional backends where data and authentication are managed by centralized providers, Samaritan uses decentralized storage (e.g., IPFS) and blockchain-based authentication through wallet signatures (e.g., MetaMask, Polkadot.js).
+Instead of relying on centralized services, Samaritan uses **wallet-based authentication** (e.g., Polkadot.js, MetaMask) and connects directly to **blockchain smart contracts** for event-based triggers.
+It enables a two-way interaction model: smart contracts can emit events that trigger backend logic, and backend logic can also invoke smart contracts when needed.

-Rather than trying to replace all of Firebase, Samaritan focuses on the core features most useful to dApp developers — authentication, storage, and real-time updates — and builds them to be modular and interoperable.
+Rather than replicating all of Firebase, Samaritan focuses on the core features that matter most for dApp developers — **authentication**, **real-time sync**, and **serverless function execution** — all built to be modular, decentralized, and chain-agnostic.

 #### Key Features of Samaritan

-1. Decentralized Authentication:
+1. Decentralized Authentication
 Samaritan replaces traditional email-and-password systems with a seamless, wallet-based login experience.
 Users authenticate using cryptographic signatures from wallets like MetaMask or Polkadot.js, allowing for secure, passwordless access without reliance on centralized identity providers.
 This form of authentication is inherently self-sovereign—users own and control their identity entirely—and it's interoperable across apps, making it easy for developers to support cross-platform login while respecting user privacy and autonomy.

-2. Real-Time Document Sync:
+2. Real-Time Document Sync
 Samaritan includes a real-time, peer-to-peer document database built in Rust, designed for speed, safety, and collaboration at scale.
 It tracks structured JSON data and supports live updates across users and devices, enabling features like shared state, presence, and history.
 Powered by SwarmNL, it achieves low-latency communication without relying on a central server.
 While CRDTs may be used internally to handle conflict resolution, the core abstraction remains a developer-friendly document store — not a merge engine.
 This makes it ideal for building real-time dashboards, multiplayer apps, co-editing tools, and any product that benefits from decentralized, responsive state.

-3. Decentralized Storage:
-Instead of sending all data to a central server, Samaritan embraces a local-first, peer-to-peer storage model.
-It uses CRDTs (Conflict-free Replicated Data Types) to ensure that data written offline or in parallel across devices always merges correctly.
-Data is stored locally, synced in real-time when connections are available, and optionally anchored to IPFS for persistence.
-This approach not only improves performance and privacy but also makes applications resilient to network interruptions and server outages.
+3. Smart Contract Event Integration
+Samaritan enables bi-directional interaction with smart contracts, bringing dynamic, event-driven logic to Web3 apps.
+On one hand, developers can register functions that react to on-chain events—like minting an NFT or updating a DAO proposal—executing off-chain code securely in response.
+On the other hand, Samaritan can also trigger smart contracts based on backend logic or user actions (e.g., writing to the database, reaching a threshold, or invoking a workflow).
+These interactions are processed through a lightweight function runtime that mirrors cloud functions—without central infrastructure—enabling powerful automation between on-chain and off-chain systems.

+This makes it ideal for building collaborative Web3 applications — from multiplayer tools and real-time dashboards to automated workflows and co-editors — all on decentralized infrastructure.
 This makes it ideal for building collaborative apps like editors, shared dashboards, or multiplayer tools — all on Web3 infrastructure.

 Samaritan builds on our earlier work developing [SwarmNL](https://github.com/algorealmInc/SwarmNL), a lightweight peer-to-peer networking layer designed for real-time synchronization without centralized servers, built on libp2p.
 With this, we are able to bring real-time, decentralized communication patterns to Samaritan — allowing users and devices to sync data directly, securely, and with minimal latency.
 SwarmNL’s architecture forms the backbone of Samaritan’s real-time update engine.